Zanghetsu/ProductManagerModlue/README.md

 * CRUD operations regarding products
 * Rating and reviewing products
 * Printing product reports to .csv files, and retrieving them
-* Executing the operations trough a terminal GUI
+* Executing the operations through a terminal GUI